innolitics/10x-interpolation/README.md

 # 10x Interpolation Miniproject

+This is one of our three-week 10x mini-projects.

 ## Background

 In a previous [10x discussion](http://innolitics.com/10x/discussions/) we read through the [topical review on medical image registration by Derek L. G. Hill et. al.](http://iopscience.iop.org/article/10.1088/0031-9155/46/3/201/meta).
 Section 9, which discussed the proper use of interpolation during registration, was quite interesting.
 Section 9 is reproduced below: